Cossesseville

 Cossesseville (/fr/) is a commune in the Calvados department in the Normandy region in northwestern France.

 Geography

 The commune is part of the area known as Suisse Normande.

 The commune is made up of the following collection of villages and hamlets, La Sauvagère, Le Jardin, Le Fouc, Le Bout Dessous and Cossesseville.

 The Commune with another 20 communes shares part of a 2,115 hectare, Natura 2000 conservation area, called the Vallée de l'Orne et ses affluents.

-The River Orne plus two streams The Orival and Val la Here are the three watercourses that flow through the commune.
+The river Orne plus two streams Orival and Val la Here are the three watercourses that flow through the commune.